bpollakw/jenova/README.md

 Timidity (http://timidity.sourceforge.net)

-A DNA sequence in fasta format (only supported until now)
+A DNA sequence in fasta format or genbank/ape format (with extensions so that the script can recognize it)

 # Usage
-ruby dna_to_midi.rb seq
+ruby dna_to_midi.rb seq.fa or pET.ape

 timidity out.mid